Want to learn how to make money online with Google?

 Let me tell you now, that there is no formula that will tell you where you need to put your ads in order to get the best performance if there is someone trying to tell you the opposite they’re just lying to you.

-I can tell you from my own experience that I literally searched everywhere in Google, Youtube, and any blog that speaks about Adsense when I started to work with it, so I just want you to save that time and have you point to the right direction, this way I am really guiding you straight to learning how to earn money online.
+I can tell you from my own experience that I literally searched everywhere on Google, Youtube, and any blog that speaks about Adsense when I started to work with it, so I just want you to save that time and have you point in the right direction, this way I am really guiding you straight to learning how to make money online with Google.

 Also, remember that using a mobile responsive theme can help you increase your CTR%, I’ve got mine around 6% all the time, sometimes even above 10%.
 Check out Genesis Themes, also check My Theme Shop.

 It’s all about testing different types of ads, size, and locations!!

 This will not necessarily work the same way for you than for someone else unless you have the same exact design on your blog and you also have the same audience.
 You need to start by placing your ads in those locations which you think that will give you the best performance possible, and then start testing.
 I can tell you, for instance, some of the locations that I have tested myself and have proven to work well most of the time, from there you’ll need to

 I can tell you, for instance, some of the locations that I have tested myself and have proven to work well most of the time, from there you’ll need to do your own work and improve as much as you can.

 A responsive ad unit right below your main menu has always worked well for me on some of my viral websites, you can use both text and image and track its performance, I prefer only images because it’s more attractive.

 For the sidebar, I like to have a 300 x 250 image only banner or you can also use a 320 x 280, it will depend on how wide is your sidebar.
 Other people prefer to add a larger banner here, such as 300 x 600 and I just think is not needed since the banner was already visible and there is no need to affect the user experience.